Learn About Options for Drug Rehab in Bellevue, Washington

 What Makes Evergreen Recovery Special?

 Evergreen is here to help patients achieve and maintain sobriety.
 That's our purpose, and our entire reason for being here.
 It is our mission to help every single person who walks through our doors, no matter what.
-With our drug rehab center in Washington, we can help you, too.
+With our drug rehab in Bellevue, we can help you, too.

 Your treatment starts from the first time you contact us.
 We'll immediately work with you to assess your needs, evaluate your current situation, and provide you with what we feel is your best course of action - and if we don't think we're the best option for you, we'll tell you so, explain why, and point you in the right direction.
 We're not wasting your money on treatment plans unless they're proven to work and they're right for you.